-Make sure you don’t have characters that are wasting everybody’s time and taking up oxygen.
+Make sure you don’t have characters that are wasting everybody’s time and oxygen.

 What I mean is – sometimes characters are put in because they feel necessary.
 Such as: